New England New State Movement: 21st century revival

 The movement underwent a resurgence in 2004, primarily in response to State (Labor) Government shire amalgamations and farmers responses to new vegetation management policies.
 The Annual General Meetings of NSW Farmers passed resolutions to investigate the feasibility of a non-metropolitan state in both 2004 and 2005.
 A task force was formed chaired by then NSWF President Mr Malcolm Peters.
 Some polling was commissioned and a convention was held but little further effort appears to have taken place.

-A group of dedicated activists continue to agitate for a new state in the area.
-It is being carried out in an informal sense or through social media such as a dedicated Facebook page.
+A group of dedicated activists continued to agitate for a new state in the area.
+It was being carried out in an informal sense or through social media such as a dedicated Facebook page.

+Following calls for a formal resumption of the movement by Member for New England Barnaby Joyce, and publisher of New England Times, Raphaella Kathryn Crosby, the organisation reconstituted a committee and established a new Facebook Page in August 2026.